A tutorial on learning from preferences and choices with Gaussian Processes: Gaussian process

-In tasks with likelihoods different from the Gaussian, the posterior is not a GP.
-For Probit (classification/preference learning) and Skew-Normal likelihoods, the posterior is a Skew GP \citep{benavoli2021}.
-We point the reader to Appendix \ref{app:skewgp} for details.
-For other likelihoods, in general the posterior does not have a closed-form and is approximated with a GP using three main approaches: (i) Laplace's approximation (LP) \citep{mackay1996bayesian,williams1998bayesian}; (ii) Expectation Propagation (EP) \citep{minka2001family}; (iii) Kullback-Leibler divergence (KL) minimization \citep{opper2009variational}, comprising Variational Bounding (VB) \citep{gibbs2000variational} as a particular case.
+In tasks with likelihoods different from the Gaussian, the posterior is not a multivariate Gaussian and, therefore, the predictive posterior is not a GP.
+For Probit (classification/preference learning) and skew-Gaussian likelihoods, the posterior is Skew Gaussian and the predictive posterior is a Skew GP \citep{benavoli2021}.\footnote{A Skew Gaussian distribution (and also a Skew GP) is an extension of the normal distribution that includes additional parameters (respectively functions) to control asymmetry, allowing the distribution to be skewed rather than being perfectly symmetric.} We point the reader to Appendix \ref{app:skewgp} for details.
+For other likelihoods, the posterior does not have a closed-form and is approximated using four main approaches: (i) Laplace's approximation (LP) \citep{mackay1996bayesian,williams1998bayesian}; (ii) Expectation Propagation (EP) \citep{minka2001family}; (iii) Kullback-Leibler divergence (KL) minimization \citep{opper2009variational}, comprising Variational Bounding (VB) \citep{gibbs2000variational} as a particular case; (iv) Markov Chain Monte Carlo (MCMC) methods such as elliptical-slice sampling \citep{pmlr-v9-murray10a}.

+For all the approaches discussed above, the process of learning a function with a non-Gaussian likelihood can be summarised by the following Algorithm \ref{alg:1}.
+It addresses the general case where the goal is to learn a vector of unknown (in our case utility) functions from vector-valued inputs (covariates) and outputs (responses).
+We will later demonstrate that GP-based models for learning from preference and choice data can be naturally expressed within this learning framework.

+Note that, the inference steps for the Gaussian likelihood case discussed earlier are a special instance of Algorithm~\ref{alg:1}, where both the posterior and the marginal likelihood can be computed in closed form, as they are Gaussian.

+The predictive posterior, produced as the output of Algorithm~\ref{alg:1}, serves as the basis for decision-making.
+It can be used to compute expected values, credible intervals, and other decision criteria, typically via sampling.